per2jensen/dt-on-ubuntu/README.md

-How to compile DT32 for Ubuntu 20.04 in a VM
+How to compile DT34 for Ubuntu 20.04 in a VM
 ============================================
     git clone https://github.com/per2jensen/dt-on-ubuntu.git
     cd dt-on-ubuntu/20.04
     chmod u+x install_in_vm.sh
     ./install_in_vm.sh

+If you have an old VM lying around from the DT32 compile, there will be a key issue as the LLVM project has changed keys.
+Solve this by doing the compile from a fresh VM, by deleting the old one.

+    multipass stop   ubuntu2004-DTcompile
+    multipass delete ubuntu2004-DTcompile
+    multipass purge

 Done :-)